namenotrequired/meteor-tutorial/diagnosing-hot-code-push.md

 ## Override compatability versions

-Did the app suddenly stop getting new code after you changed cordova version or plugins?
+Did the app suddenly stop getting new code after you updated meteor, cordova, or changed plugins?

 The client may log: `Skipping downloading new version because the Cordova platform version or plugin versions have changed and are potentially incompatible`.

-Cordova and its plugins cannot be updated through Hot Code Push.
+Meteor, Cordova and plugins cannot be updated through Hot Code Push.
 So Meteor by default disables Hot Code Push to app versions that have different versions than the server.
 This avoids crashing a user’s app, for example, when new JS calls a plugin that his app version doesn’t yet have.

 You can [override this behavior](https://guide.meteor.com/cordova#controlling-compatibility-version).
 Just make sure you deal with potentially incompatible versions in your JS instead.